Alpha Finance Lab (ALPHA) Price Hits $1.04

-Alpha Finance Lab (CURRENCY:ALPHA) traded 0.3% lower against the dollar during the one day period ending at 19:00 PM E.T. on October 6th.
-One Alpha Finance Lab coin can currently be bought for approximately $1.04 or 0.00001887 BTC on cryptocurrency exchanges.
-During the last seven days, Alpha Finance Lab has traded 27.6% higher against the dollar.
-Alpha Finance Lab has a market capitalization of $424.25 million and $42.69 million worth of Alpha Finance Lab was traded on exchanges in the last day.
+Alpha Finance Lab (CURRENCY:ALPHA) traded down 1.1% against the dollar during the 24-hour period ending at 14:00 PM Eastern on October 8th.
+One Alpha Finance Lab coin can now be bought for about $1.04 or 0.00001907 BTC on exchanges.
+Alpha Finance Lab has a market cap of $422.44 million and approximately $45.85 million worth of Alpha Finance Lab was traded on exchanges in the last 24 hours.
+During the last week, Alpha Finance Lab has traded up 9.9% against the dollar.

 Alpha Finance Lab Coin Profile